enso-org/enso/docs/polyglot/python.md

 <!-- /MarkdownTOC -->

+## Install Graal Python standalone distribution

+Before you can use Python in Enso you need to install Graal Python standalone distribution.
+Download it at https://github.com/oracle/graalpython/releases/tag/graal-23.1.0

+Unzip the archive, and optionally put the `bin` directory on your `PATH`.
+In the rest of the document, `graalpy` points to the `bin/graalpy` binary.

 ## Polyglot Library System

 There is a support for using any Python library from Enso.
 Steps to include